LGBTQ rights in Iran: Violence

 In May 2021, a 20-year-old Iranian, Ali Monfared, was murdered, allegedly by his half-brother and cousins, days after the military mailed him a document exempting him from military service because of his sexual orientation.

-LGBT Iranians have fled Iran in recent years hoping to gain asylum in Europe.
+LGBTQ Iranians have fled Iran in recent years hoping to gain asylum in Europe.

 Exiled political parties and groups

-The government in Iran does not allow a political party or organization to endorse LGBT rights.
-Vague support for LGBT rights in Iran has fallen to a handful of exiled political organizations.
+The government in Iran does not allow a political party or organization to endorse LGBTQ rights.
+Vague support for LGBTQ rights in Iran has fallen to a handful of exiled political organizations.

 The Green Party of Iran has an English translation of its website that states, "Every Iranian citizen is equal by law, regardless of gender, age, race, nationality, religion, marital status, sexual orientation, or political beliefs" and calls for a "separation of state and religion".

 The Worker Communist Party of Iran homepage has an English translation of its manifesto that supports the right of "All adults, women or men" to be "completely free in deciding over their sexual relationships with other adults.
 Voluntary relationship of adults with each other is their private affair and no person or authority has the right to scrutinize it, interfere with it or make it public".

-The leftist Worker's Way, the liberal Glorious Frontiers Party, and the center-right Constitutionalist Party of Iran have all expressed support for the separation of religion and the state, which might promote LGBT rights.
+The leftist Worker's Way, the liberal Glorious Frontiers Party, and the center-right Constitutionalist Party of Iran have all expressed support for the separation of religion and the state, which might promote LGBTQ rights.